jambonz/next-static-site/markdown/docs/supporting-articles/deploying-with-redis-sentinel.md

       JAMBONES_REDIS_SENTINEL_MASTER_NAME: 'Redis-master',
       JAMBONES_REDIS_SENTINEL_PASSWORD: 'JambonzR0ck$',
 ```
+Of course, be sure to change the Sentinel addresses and master name and password to the appropriate values for your deployment.

 With those changes, jambonz will connect to and use the Redis Sentinel cluster for caching information.